Guerilla Games’ open-world sequel to Horizon Zero Dawn is coming in 2022. Here’s everything we know about Horizon Forbidden West.

 During the May 27 State of Play, Guerilla gave players a peek at what to expect from the story.
 The game will open up with Aloy and her partner Erend exploring the ruins of San Fransisco in search of an artifact.

 As Guerrilla later revealed in a PlayStation blog post, Forbidden West picks up six months after the events of Zero Dawn.

 A red plague-like moss called “the blight” is rapidly spreading across the world, and Aloy has to race against time to try to find a cure for it by sifting through clues left behind from past civilizations.

-Sony have announced that there will be four different editions of Horizon Forbidden West.
-Fans will be able to choose from the:
+Sony has announced that there will be four different editions of Horizon Forbidden West.
+Fans will be able to choose from the following:

 - Digital Deluxe Edition

 - PS4 and PS5 versions, exclusive cosmetics and weapons, digital artbook and soundtrack, more

 - SteelBook physical copy of the PS4 or PS5 version, exclusive cosmetics and weapons, digital artbook and soundtrack, more